-For Sapling-specific key and address formats, Bech32 [BIP-173] is used instead of Base58Check.
-All conformance requirements of BIP 173 apply except for the limit of 90 characters on an encoded Bech32 string (which does not hold for Sapling viewing keys, for example), and requirements specific to Bitcoin's Segwit addresses.
+For Sapling-specific key and address formats, Bech32 [ZIP-173] is used instead of Base58Check.

+Non-normative note: ZIP 173 is similar to Bitcoin's BIP 173, except for dropping the limit of 90 characters on an encoded Bech32 string (which does not hold for Sapling viewing keys, for example), and requirements specific to Bitcoin's Segwit addresses.

-SHA-256 compression outputs are always represented as sequences of 32 bytes.
+SHA256Compress outputs are always represented as sequences of 32 bytes.